tmux-plugins/tmux-resurrect/README.md

 Configuration is not required - but it enables extra features.

 Only a conservative list of programs is restored by default:<br/>
-`vi vim emacs man less more tail top htop irssi irb pry "~rails console"`.
+`vi vim emacs man less more tail top htop irssi`.
 Open a github issue if you think some other program should be on the default list.

 - Restore additional programs with the setting in `.tmux.conf`: